uit-no-old/incoming/doc/installation.md

 If you want to use Ansible right away, you may skip this section.
 We have Ansible goodies for you to compile and install Incoming!!.

-You need [Go](http://www.golang.org).
+In order to compile the Incoming!! server, you need [Go](http://www.golang.org).
 If you don't have it installed, [install](http://golang.org/doc/install) it.
 Go's installation manual is a bit long, so here's how you install Go: on Ubuntu, "apt-get golang" will install the compiler and other stuff.
 Install mercurial and git as well so that Go can install dependencies automatically.
 Once you installed the packages, set up your "Go path" like this: `mkdir $HOME/go` and then `export GOPATH=$HOME/go`.
 You might want to put the latter in your `.profile`.

 Now you can get and build Incoming!! like this: